cloudnativegeo/geo-embeddings-survey/template.md

 - **Homepage:**

 ## Overview
-*details about this geoparquet embeddings submission - use cases, decisions made in structuring, goals, etc*
+*details about this geoparquet embeddings submission - organization, decisions made in structuring, goals, etc*

+## Use Cases

+*details about what these embeddings are used for, what use cases the overall project is trying to solve*

 ## Data
 - **URL:** *link to the full dataset*